synpixel/lune-sonar/README.md

 # Sonar

-Sonar is a tool built for [Lune](https://github.com/lune-org/lune) which attempts to find users in a given roblox place.
+Sonar is a tool built for [Lune](https://github.com/lune-org/lune) which attempts to find users in a given Roblox place.

 ## Quick Start